-LWF and Member Churches will coordinate with other ACT partners and the Inter-Agency Coordination Group in each country of operations to ensure complementarity of the activities and to avoid duplications.
+LWF and its member churches will coordinate with other ACT partners and the Inter-Agency Coordination Group in each country of operations to ensure complementarity of the activities and to avoid duplications.
 LWF will attend regular sector/cluster coordination meetings and organized and update the progresses from the field with various local and international actors.

-LWF and Member Churches have identified multipurpose cash (MPCA), shelter, non-food items, food, education, advocacy, mental health and psychosocial support, WASH, health and community engagement as high impacts in the crisis and priority areas for intervention.
+While LWF's overall response includes support to the member churches in Ukraine, Poland, Hungary, Slovakia and Romania, the work under this ACT Appeal focuses on LWF's intervention through World Service in Poland and Ukraine as well as LWF's advocacy work at local, national and global levels in collaboration with member churches from the Central and Eastern European region, ecumenical and civil society partners.
+The focus of the World Service intervention in Poland and Ukraine is on multipurpose cash (MPCA), shelter, non-food items, food, education, mental health and psychosocial support, WASH, health and community engagement as high impacts in the crisis and priority areas for intervention.
 The combined resources and geographic reach of LWF, its Member Churches and other ACT members in Poland, Hungary, Slovakia, Romania and Ukraine, demonstrate the capacity to reach displaced and non-displaced affected people in need through different sectorial approaches.
+The part of LWF's Ukraine response that is not included in this ACT Appeal is described in a separate project proposal (Protection & Emergency Assistance through LWF and its member Churches in Eastern Europe - PEACE).

 LWF ensures that all targeted populations have access to the necessary assistance and services as well as apply do no harm and a gender sensitive approach to address risks on women.
-Community structures will be enhanced to enable LWF, Member Churches, local authorities, and NGOs to better respond to the needs of vulnerable populations affected by the crisis.
-The program will position refugees, particularly women, youth and people with a disability, as the main actors in their own protection interventions with tailored program support enabling refugees to take up leadership and meaningfully participate in the program planning and implementation.
-The LWF and Member Churches proposed response will complement other ACT member's and other NGOs sectoral expertise and geographic coverage ensuring that the targeted affected population's needs are covered.
+Community structures will be enhanced to enable LWF, member churches, local authorities, and NGOs to better respond to the needs of vulnerable populations affected by the crisis.
+The program has positioned refugees, particularly women, youth and people with a disability, as the main actors in their own protection interventions with tailored program support enabling refugees to take up leadership and meaningfully participate in the program planning and implementation.
+The LWF and member churches proposed response complements other ACT member's and other NGOs sectoral expertise and geographic coverage ensuring that the targeted affected population's needs are covered.

+Given the important role and presence of LWF member churches in Ukraine and in the neighboring countries, LWF's advocacy response will include a dedicated community and faith leaders' engagement and advocacy capacity strengthening on a range of human rights and protection issues relevant to the current emergency and context.
 LWF is an active member of international fora dealing with a range of humanitarian policy and practice questions, including protection, human rights, international humanitarian law and others.
 Advocacy and policy engagements in these fora will ensure that the needs and rights of refugees from Ukraine are addressed and that their voices are heard.
-These includes engagement with the Global Protection Cluster, Office of the High Commissioner on Human Rights, the UNHCR and relevant inter-agency coordination mechanisms.
+These includes engagement with the Global Protection Cluster, Office of the High Commissioner on Human Rights, the UNHCR and relevant inter-agency coordination